cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-log-verifier.md

 ```

 Verifier will exit with status 1.
-AcraLogVerifier allows run verification with `--audit_log_missing_ok` that will ignore such errors.
+`acra-log-verifier` allows run verification with `--audit_log_missing_ok` that will ignore such errors.
 It is useful in some
 cases of automation when file with list may be generated before finishing log collection of last service startup.
 And avoid
 legal verification failures of not finished last file.